 Begin the day with a brief photo stop at Hawa Mahal, the iconic 'Palace of the Winds', before travelling out of the city to admire the majestic Amber Fort, the colossal 16th century yellow and pink sandstone fort just 11 kilometres out of Jaipur.
 Back in the city, head to a craft centre to learn about traditional artistries such as block printing and carpet weaving before browsing the local bazaar at Choti Choper.

-Day 13 - Kingdom of Dreams
+Day 13 - Return to Delhi

 Day 14 - Fly Delhi to UK

 Fly to the UK, arriving home later the same or following day.